vimeo/vimeo-maxmsp/README.md

 The API should be available in your Max search path the next time you run it.

+> The `VimeoPlayer` component requires video file access via the Vimeo API.
+Accessing video files is limited to [Vimeo Pro and Business](https://vimeo.com/upgrade) customers.

+> You can only stream videos from your own Vimeo account.
+Access to all videos is limited to partnership-level integrations.
+If you are interested in a partnership, reach out to casey@vimeo.com

 ## Usage

 Vimeo Max/MSP API is encapsulated an object called `getvimeofile`.